CycloneDX/cdxgen/README.md

 ![SBoM signing](sbom-sign.jpg)

+## Automatic services detection

+cdxgen could automatically detect names of services from YAML manifests such as docker-compose or Kubernetes or Skaffold manifests.
+These would be populated under the `services` attribute in the generated SBoM.
+Please help improve this feature by filing issues for any inaccurate detection.

 ## Conversion to SPDX format

 Use the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli) tool for advanced use cases such as conversion, diff and merging.